S2S-ICO/Verification/README.md

 ## 6. Contributors & Acknowledgements
 (Contributors and relevant Acknowledgements for program codes will be listed here!)

+example)

+The MJOWG wishes to acknowledge and thank U.S. CLIVAR and International CLIVAR for supporting this working group and its activities </br>
+by MJO Simulation Diagnostics

 ## 7. How to cite
 (Citation for program codes will be listed here!)